-- On February 4, 2019 the Company announced that it signed a non-binding Letter of Intent (LOI) for the sale of the capital stock of its Singapore-based DenseLight subsidiary.
-Key terms of the nonbinding LOI include proposed cash consideration in the range of US\$26 - \$30 million (CAD\$34.5 - CAD\$40 million), including a US\$4 million (CAD\$5.3 million) earn-out provision, no-shop and confidentiality clauses, and an undertaking to enter into key operating agreements, including a preferred supply agreement and a long-term strategic cooperation agreement among the parties.
-The parties expect to complete the signing of the definitive transaction agreements on or before September 15, 2019. - 2) On February 5, 2019 the Company announced that samples of its new, advanced Integrated Light Module (ILM), designed specifically for high-performance wind LIDAR and other environmentallystressed applications, will be available to customers in April in limited quantities.
+1) On February 4, 2019 the Company announced that it signed a non-binding Letter of Intent (LOI) for the sale of the capital stock of its Singapore-based DenseLight subsidiary.
+Key terms of the non-binding LOI include proposed cash consideration in the range of US\$26 - \$30 million (CAD\$34.5 - CAD\$40 million), including a US\$4 million (CAD\$5.3 million) earn-out provision, no-shop and confidentiality clauses, and an

+- undertaking to enter into key operating agreements, including a preferred supply agreement and a long-term strategic cooperation agreement among the parties.
+The parties expect to complete the signing of the definitive transaction agreements on or before September 15, 2019. - 2) On February 5, 2019 the Company announced that samples of its new, advanced Integrated Light Module (ILM), designed specifically for high-performance wind LIDAR and other environmentally-stressed applications, were made available and delivered to customers in April in limited quantities.
 The Company also announced the launch of its 1653 DFB laser and the 1650nm Fabry-Perot (FP) laser.
 The 1653 DFB laser is designed to target the methane gas sensing markets where the laser will provide a safer and more effective solution than competitive methods of detecting methane.
-The 1650nm FP laser is designed for test and measurement applications, targeting the OTDR (Optical Time-Domain Reflectometer) market where the equipment is used to detect faults and understand the losses along a given length of fiber-optic cable in networking and data communications systems.
+The 1650nm FP laser is designed for test and measurement applications, targeting the OTDR (Optical Time-Domain Reflectometer) market where the equipment is used to detect faults and understand the losses along a given length of fiber-optic cable in networking and data communications systems. - 3) On February 21, 2019 the Company announced that it had entered into an agreement with the highly-respected firm, Mill View Photonics, Inc. ("Mill View") to establish a collaborative design center in Ottawa, Ontario, Canada.